 Most of the Tinderry range is protected as a 14,000 hectare nature reserve, never to be developed and at its southern end, the few existing properties and residences are sparse and on large acreages (~100acres).
 The local council

 area takes in the whole mountain range precinct and (in 2016) the Tinderry locality had a population of just 66 people, so it should remain very dark, at least for the foreseeable future - Hellelulia!

-With several peaks above 1500m, the Tinderry Range is classed as sub-Alpine, so considering Eagleview, at ~ 1450m, is at a similar elevation to the Thredbo ski fields, up in Australia's Snowy Mountains, there are some healthy dustings of snow in
+With several peaks above 1500m, the Tinderry Range is classed as sub-Alpine, so considering Eagleview, at ~ 1450m, is higher than the Thredbo Village, up in Australia's Snowy Mountains, there are certainly some healthy dustings of snow in

 winter.
 Generally the amount of snow is not enough and the terrain largely unsuitable, to make skiing practical and I'm actually happy about this, as regular heavy snow brings with it, its own complications, like impaired road travel and snow

 loading considerations etc. I'm definitely not too keen on needing chains regularly if I can avoid them and so far, having an all-wheel drive SUV, with off road tyres, has proved sufficient to navigate the snowy, dirt roads on most occassions.

 With its highest point being 1450m ASL (4757ft), Eagleview has the highest residence in the Tinderry range and in fact one of the highest private residences in all of Australia!
 At more than 300m (1000ft) higher than the Australian Astronomical